Identify the microbial community in your sample

 For your individual profiling project, you may select one or several target region(s) from the following list:

 You prefer for some reasons another target region(s)?

-Just do the first target-specific PCR step in your own lab, and let Eurofins continue with the purification of the PCR products, the index PCR and sequencing.
-This “ 2nd PCR Microbiome Profiling option” offers full flexibility of the target region combined with cost-effective outsourcing of the remaining processes.
+Just prepare the amplicons in your own lab, and let Eurofins continue with the purification, indexing and sequencing.
+This option offers full flexibility of the target region combined with cost-effective outsourcing of the remaining processes.